Operation Moshtarak: March 20, 2010

 According to reports, sniper fire and bomb explosions in Marja three or four times daily were a sign that the insurgents had not given up despite losing control of the town.
 New bombs were planted every night, even though Marines said they could dismantle most of them.
 Lt.
 Col. Calvert Worth, commander of the 1st Battalion, 6th Marine Regiment, said that his troops found or hit more than 120 homemade bombs in their first 30 days in Marja.

 June 2010

 Four months after the start of the operation, a lack of security for local population cooperating with ISAF troops and the eruption of gun battles "almost daily" have been reported.

 Four months after the offensive the former Taliban stronghold, that was intended to become a showpiece of what Western military might and ramped-up Afghan government services could accomplish, became something of a cautionary tale.
 Insurgents undermined a return to normal life, intimidating bakers who supplied American troops.

 December 7, 2010

-Operation Moshtarak was declared officially over and the city secured, however Coalition troops would continue to fight in Marjah until 2013.
+Operation Moshtarak was declared officially over and the city secured.
+However, fighting between Coalition troops and the Taliban would continue in the Marjah region until 2013.